 Gasum’s subsidiary Nauticor conducts first ship-to-ship LNG bunkering operation for the newbuild cruise ship Iona

-On June 18th, Hamburg based LNG supplier Nauticor, a subsidiary of the Nordic energy company Gasum, has conducted the initial ship-to-ship LNG bunkering operation for the newbuild cruise ship Iona.
+On June 18th, Hamburg based LNG supplier Nauticor, a subsidiary of the Nordic energy company Gasum, has conducted the initial ship-to-ship LNG bunkering operation for the newbuild cruise ship Iona, the company said in its release.
 The bunkering operation was conducted by Gasum’s LNG BSV Kairos in the port of Bremerhaven.
-The operation also marked another milestone with it being the first ship-to-ship LNG bunkering operation in this port in general, Gasum says in its press release.
+The operation also marked another milestone with it being the first ship-to-ship LNG bunkering operation in this port in general.

 Iona is one of the world’s first LNG-fuelled cruise ships.
 The vessel is in the final outfitting phase at the Meyer Werft shipyard.
 After the outfitting and sea trials has been done, the vessel will join the fleet of P&O Cruises.
 The vessel is part of a series of vessels for the Carnival Corporation with their different brands.